108Pi/Mesen2RTA/README.md

+# Mesen2RTA

+Adds indicators when certain features are enabled.

+Adds frame counter to input display for NES and SNES.

 # Mesen

 Mesen is a multi-system emulator (NES, SNES, Game Boy, Game Boy Advance, PC Engine, SMS/Game Gear, WonderSwan) for Windows, Linux and macOS.